F1-Buddy/f1buddy-python/README.md

 ## Changelog

-run commands in executor, should work simultaneously now

-moved sync out of laptimes

-added a help command
+- updated help command and readme images

-added author to each embed
+- added multiple new commands since last main merge, consistency, fl, h2h, fiadoc, avgpos, strategy
+- fixed all graph aesthetics

 ## To-do
 - [ ] add predictions command
 - [ ] (maybe) make round an optional input for laptime and positions
-- [ ] /avgpos will not generate a new graph after the race has occurred, if previously generated on same race weekend (e.g. generated on quali day, but will not update even after the race has occurred)
 - [ ] align /laptimes to 0 on graph
 - [ ] fix session.load for slower commands (did not change yet for: qualigap, telemetry)

+## Bugs
+- [ ] 2020 season data is odd (example styrian gp, 2020 round 2)
+- [ ] telemetry will bug out and display nothing for a graph if called upon multiple times in quick succession
 - [ ] calling consistency more than once with the same args throws an error
+- [ ] /avgpos will not generate a new graph after the race has occurred, if previously generated on same race weekend (e.g. generated on quali day, but will not update even after the race has occurred)
 - [ ] may need to call /fl a couple of times after first call to get output
-- [ ] telemetry will bug out and display nothing for a graph if called upon multiple times in quick succession
-## Issues

-2020 season data is odd (example styrian gp, 2020 round 2)